easycoder/easycoder.github.io/resources/codex/md/step2.md

 # Basic arithmetic #

-EasyCoder is designed for the web; to build apps that do stuff in a browser.
+~ec~ is designed for the web; to build apps that do stuff in a browser.
 The world of the browser is primarily visual, with lots of images and text, but there's always a need for some basic arithmetic so we'll write a couple of scripts that illustrate what's available.

 In most computer languages, if you want to add numbers together it will look like your school algebra: